Niddry Castle

 Background information:

-Niddry Castle is a striking 14th-century tower house that offers visitors a rare glimpse into medieval Scottish life.
-Once a fortified residence, the castle is steeped in history and is famously linked to Mary, Queen of Scots, who is said to have taken refuge here during her dramatic escape in 1568.
+Niddry Castle is a striking mid-to-late 14th-century L-plan tower house, later extended upwards in the 16th century by the Seton family.
+Once a fortified residence, it offers a rare glimpse into medieval Scottish life and is famously linked to Mary, Queen of Scots, who is said to have taken refuge here during her dramatic escape in 1568.

 Find even more places to go packed full of history and heritage across Britain.